danielscholl-osdu/partition/README.md

 # Introduction

-The Partition Service dynamically pulls the correct connection information at runtime to connect to the correct partition.
+The Partition service is a utility service to create, get and delete partitions in the cloud.
 It is a Maven multi-module project with each cloud implementation placed in its submodule.

 ## Running Locally - AWS
 ## Running Locally - Azure